Port Elizabeth Information | Conference Venues Port Elizabeth | Conference Centres | Conferences Port Elizabeth

 Port Elizabeth History

-The area was part of the Cape Colony, which had a turbulent history between its founding by the Dutch East India Company in 1652 and the formation of the Union of South Africa in 1910.
+The area was part of the Cape Colony, which had a turbulent history between its founding by the Dutch East India Company in 1652 and the creation of the Union of South Africa in 1910.

 In 1799, during the first British occupation of the Colony during the Napoleonic Wars, a stone Fort was built, named Fort Frederick after the then Duke of York.
 This fort, built to protect against a possible landing of French Troops, overlooked the site of what later became Port Elizabeth and is now a monument.

-In 1804 the town of Uitenhage was founded along the Swartkops River, a short distance inland from its estuary at Algoa Bay.
+In 1804, the town of Uitenhage was founded along the Swartkops River, a short distance inland from its estuary at Algoa Bay.
 Uitenhage formed part of the district of Graaff-Reinet at that time.
 The city of Uitenhage was incorporated in the new Nelson Mandela Metropolitan Municipality together with Port Elizabeth and the town of Despatch in 2001.

 Port Elizabeth Climate

-"The Windy City" has a subtropical climate with light rain throughout the year.
-The area lies between the winter rainfall, Mediterranean climate zones of the Western Cape and the summer rainfall regions of eastern South Africa.
-Winters are cool but mild and summers are warm but considerably less humid and hot than more northerly parts of South Africa's east coast.
+Port Elizabeth has a subtropical climate and experiences only light rain throughout the year.
+The area lies between the summer rainfall regions of eastern South Africa and the winter rainfall, Mediterranean climate zones of the Western Cape.
+Winters are mild, and summers are warm but considerably less hot and humid than more northerly parts of South Africa's east coast.

 Port Elizabeth Tourism